lovelyPuppies/synergy-hub/prototypes/_initialization/_about/compare_trend/raspberry_pi_64bit_environment_with_qt.md

 ## Overview

 This document provides insights and instructions for transitioning to a 64-bit environment on Raspberry Pi, highlighting the trends in software and hardware compatibility as of 2025.
-It includes comparisons, historical data, and step-by-step guidelines for achieving optimal development setups with tools like Qt.
+Transitioning ensures compatibility, improved performance, and access to the latest features in the software ecosystem, particularly when using frameworks like Qt.
+It includes comparisons, historical data, and step-by-step guidelines for achieving optimal development setups.

 ### Why 64-bit?